paritytech/json-rpc-interface-spec/src/api/transaction_unstable_broadcast.md

 The JSON-RPC server must allow at least 4 transactions being broadcasted at the same time per JSON-RPC client.
 Any attempt to broadcast more than 4 transactions simultaneously might result in `null` being returned.

+The JSON-RPC server might check whether the transaction is valid before broadcasting it.
+If it does so and if the transaction is invalid, the server should silently do nothing and the JSON-RPC client is not informed of the problem.
+Invalid transactions should still count towards the limit to the number of simultaneously broadcasted transactions.